aculclasure/gmailalert/README.md

     "pushoverapp": "NOT SHOWN HERE",
     "alerts": [
         {
-            "gmailquery": "is:unread subject:Your Bill is Available Online",
+            "gmailquery": "is:unread subject:\"Your Bill is Available Online\"",
             "pushovertarget": "NOT SHOWN HERE",
             "pushovertitle": "Bill Due!",
             "pushoversound": "cashregister"
         },
         {
-            "gmailquery": "is:unread subject:Your zoom meeting has started",
+            "gmailquery": "is:unread subject:\"Your zoom meeting has started\"",
             "pushovertarget": "NOT SHOWN HERE",
             "pushovertitle": "Zoom Meeting Started!",
             "pushoversound": "siren"